-UK business energy statistics show that the energy market is worth a combined £106 million for gas and electricity, as of 2024.
+Recent UK business energy statistics show that the energy market is worth a combined £106 million for gas and electricity as of 2024.
 This is a 72.3% increase from the 2012 value of just over £61 million.

 Top 10 UK business energy statistics

-• Business electricity unit prices range between 27.3p/kWh in London to 30.8p/kWh in North Wales, Merseyside, and Cheshire in 2024.
+- Business electricity unit prices range between 27.3p/kWh in London and 30.8p/kWh in North Wales, Merseyside, and Cheshire in 2024.

-• Six in 10 UK developers (64%) think they will hit net zero emissions across all commercial buildings in their portfolios between 2031-2040.
+- More than six in 10 London developers (64%) think they will hit net zero emissions across all commercial buildings in their portfolios between 2031-2040.

 UK business energy market statistics

-How much is the UK business energy market worth?
+What is the state of the UK business energy market?

 What is the average business electricity consumption in the UK?